Woman in critical condition after being pulled from water at Maraetai Beach

 Thirty-two people have drowned since the beginning of December — seven more than the total for all of last summer, with another two months to go before the end of the summer reporting period.

-Twenty people drowned in the month of December 2021, more than double the figure for the previous December, when there were nine.
+Twenty people drowned in December 2021, more than double the figure for the previous December, when there were nine.

 Water Safety New Zealand chief executive Daniel Gerrard said the uptick in fatalities was "unprecedented".